 The person responsible for adding the most entries to your backlog

 Would it be cheap to say, my wallet?
 Because I buy so many games in bulk, it happens frequently that games get on my backlog.
-Now, actual answer on this question should be the person who gives me tells me about the games I should be playing or the games that are interesting.
+Now, the actual answer to this question should be the person who gives me tells me about the games I should be playing or the games that are interesting.

 And to be honest, there are a lot of people who give me advice or suggestions in terms of the games I should play.
 From fellow bloggers to YouTubers I love watching.
 A few examples spring to mind: NitroRad, AVGN (yes, like a TON of other video game reviewers), SomeOneCallMeJhonny, Eruption, Scott The Woz and Lazy Game Reviews.
-There are a lot of retro video game reviewers out there and I just keep watching them to discover new games.
-Outside of the YouTube space, there are bloggers like: Hundstrasse, The Well Red Mage and Insert Disk.
+There are a lot of retro video game reviewers out there and I just keep watching them discover new games.
+Outside of the YouTube space, there are bloggers like Hundstrasse, The Well-Red Mage and Insert Disk.
 There are so many people I could name.
 And I shouldn’t forget the countless other collectors inside the Facebook and Discord groups I’m a part of.

-Besides that I love browsing RetroWareTV and browsing websites like eBay and local second hand websites to check what they have on offer.
+Besides that, I love browsing RetroWareTV and browsing websites like eBay and local second-hand websites to check what they have on offer.

-Oh, and I shouldn’t forget that I often get coworkers, friends and family that donate or just give me games after a spring cleaning or something amongst those lines.
+Oh, and I shouldn’t forget that I often get coworkers, friends, and family that donate or just give me games after a spring cleaning or something amongst those lines.